-The law relating to disputing a will in NSW is basically the same as for all other Australian States.
-The common law rules apply, however there are some slight differences in some of the types of will disputes and they are as follows;
+The law relating to the above is basically the same as for all Australian States.
+However there are some slight differences in NSW in some will disputes and they are as follows;

 - The ‘ademption’ rule

 In NSW the law provides an exception to the ademption rule in circumstances where a beneficiary suffers an unjust disadvantage not contemplated in the will.
 In such a case the court has the power to alter the will in favor of the beneficiary affected.
 In addition, the law provided protection in unfair circumstances where an attorney holding an enduring power of attorney or a guardian appointed by law causes, causes the gift in question to adeem (to be lost).
 The court in those circumstances may also make orders to correct the wrong;

 - Notional estate

 It is worth repeating here that ‘notional estate’ in only in NSW and is only relevant in family provision cases.
 However, you should be awake to the fact that following a will dispute any court order may significantly change the will and the entitlement to provision out of the will for one or more beneficiaries.
 Remember you have 12 months to make a family provision claim from date of death so it may be prudent to commence proceedings seeking family provision during the will dispute process because you may not be able to commence proceedings after 12 months.
 You can apply for an extension of the 12 months however extension is at the discretion of the judge.